 Limited Design Options

-Unlike concrete pools that offer limitless design possibilities, fiberglass pools come in pre-designed shapes and sizes.
-This limitation can be a drawback for homeowners seeking a custom pool to match their unique vision.
+Unlike concrete pools that offer limitless design possibilities, fiberglass swimming pools come in pre-designed shapes and sizes.
+This limitation can be a drawback for homeowners seeking a custom inground swimming pool to match their unique vision.

 Challenges with Repairs

-Repairing a damaged fiberglass pool can be complex and costly.
-Unlike vinyl liner pools, which are relatively easy to repair, fiberglass pool repairs often require professional expertise and specialized materials.
+Repairing a damaged fiberglass swimming pool can be complex and costly.
+Unlike a vinyl liner pool, which is relatively easy to repair, fiberglass pool repairs often require professional expertise and specialized materials.
+Additionally, the need for liner replacement is eliminated in fiberglass pools, but this can also be a disadvantage if significant repairs are needed, as the entire pool shell might need to be addressed.

 Factors Affecting the Lifespan of a Fiberglass Pool